-- 3.16.
-During the year the Nomination and Remuneration Committee set measurable objectives for achieving diversity, including gender diversity, and will assess annually both the objectives and Qube's progress in achieving them. - 3.17.
-The objectives are designed to achieve the following outcomes: - 3.17.1. taking steps to attract and retain well qualified employees, senior management and Board members from a deep talent pool; - 3.17.2. eliminating artificial, unfair and inappropriate barriers to workplace and Board participation and facilitating equal employment opportunities based on merit, performance and potential; - 3.17.3. taking action against inappropriate workplace behaviours including discrimination and harassment; - 3.17.4. providing the opportunity for workplace flexibility when meeting business requirements; and - 3.17.5. creating an inclusive workplace culture, recognising that people are different and valuing those differences. - 3.18.
+- 3.20.
+During the Reporting Period, the Nomination and Remuneration Committee set measurable objectives for achieving diversity, including gender diversity, and will assess annually both the objectives and Qube's progress in achieving them. - 3.21.
+The objectives are designed to achieve the following outcomes: - a. taking steps to attract and retain well qualified employees, senior management and Board members from a deep talent pool; - b. eliminating artificial, unfair and inappropriate barriers to workplace and Board participation and facilitating equal employment opportunities based on merit, performance and potential: - taking action against inappropriate workplace behaviours including discrimination and harassment; - d. providing the opportunity for workplace flexibility when meeting business requirements; and - e. creating an inclusive workplace culture, recognising that people are different and valuing those differences. - 3.22.
 The proposed objectives are consistent with Qube's non-gender specific diversity policy and are directed to promoting diversity (including gender diversity) through equal employment opportunities and non-discriminatory practices etc.

-3.19.
+3.23.
 Strategies

-- 3.19.1.
-Ensure the diversity policy is regularly reviewed and updated. - 3.19.2.
-Assign management responsibility for the policy and its administration. - 3.19.3.
+- a.
+Ensure the diversity policy is regularly reviewed and updated. - b.
+Assign management responsibility for the policy and its administration. - c.
 Targeted professional development continues to be a focus for Qube.

-3.20.
+3.24.
 Board/Committee level

-- 3.20.1.
-Review Board/Committees Charters to consider whether amendments are required to promote diversity i.e. broad range of skills, expertise and experience and equal opportunity through diverse candidate pools. - 3.20.2.
+- a.
+Review Board/Committees Charters to consider whether amendments are required to promote diversity i.e. broad range of skills, expertise and experience and equal opportunity through diverse candidate pools. - b.
 Policy review and evaluation of performance once each year.

-3.21.
+3.25.
 Executive/management

-- 3.21.1.
-A review of divisional Human Resources policies was conducted in 2015 to: ensure compliance with equal employment opportunity legislation; reflect modern employment practices; and remove and potential impediments. - 3.21.2.
+- a.
+Reviews of divisional Human Resources policies occur regularly to ensure Qube's policies and procedures are in compliance with equal employment opportunity legislation, reflect modern employment practices and remove and potential impediments. - b.
 Our businesses continue to position themselves to be the employer of choice in the logistics market.
-We continue to engage with schools and the community to promote career opportunities within the logistics sector, which supports greater interest from candidates in Qube. - 3.21.3.
+We continue to engage with schools and the community to promote career opportunities within the logistics sector, which supports greater interest from candidates in Qube.

+- c.
 Qube has supported many high potential employees in developing leadership skills.
-Over the last year we have sponsored targeted females to participate in leadership programs that prepare them for executive and senior management positions. - 3.21.4.
-The business has continued to develop its talent sourcing system, including a focus on achieving diverse candidate pools from which roles are filled based on merit, skill and capability. - 3.21.5.
-The introduction of recruitment practices to reach broad groups of people from which candidates can be selected based on skill, merit and capability, and ensuring that selection criteria does not indirectly disadvantage people from certain groups. - 3.21.6.
+Over the last year we have sponsored targeted females to participate in leadership programs that prepare them for executive and senior management positions. - d.
+The business has continued to develop its talent sourcing system, including a focus on achieving diverse candidate pools from which roles are filled based on merit, skill and capability. - e.
+The introduction of recruitment practices to reach broad groups of people from which candidates can be selected based on skill, merit and capability, and ensuring that selection criteria does not indirectly disadvantage people from certain groups. - f.
 In relation to the Board review referred to in paragraph 2.2, the Nomination and Remuneration Committee resolved that if the review determines that another Director should be appointed to the Board to provide further expertise, the Committee will actively encourage female candidates with the requisite skills and experience to apply for the role, whilst ensuring that ultimately the most suitably qualified candidate is selected on a non-discriminatory basis consistent with Qube's Diversity Policy.